Like us on Facebook

 |Home >> For Physicians |

-Patients with dysautonomia often require a multi-disciplinary team, as autonomic disorders can impact almost every system of the body.
-While each specialist will have his or her own areas of expertise, it is still important for each member of the patient's team to be familiar with the most up to date information on the patient's autonomic disorder.
+Patients with autonomic disorders usually require a multi-disciplinary team, as autonomic disorders can impact almost every organ and system of the body.
+While each specialist will have his or her own areas of expertise, it is still important for each member of the patient's team to be familiar with the most up-to-date information on the patient's autonomic disorder.

 First you may want to review our summary articles on selected autonomic disorders.
 These articles are fully cited to peer review journal articles, many of which are available online for your review.
 On the left side of each summary page, we provide links to additional peer reviewed articles.
 We also offer other information on the summary pages that may help you help your patient, such as Lifestyle Adaptations, Exercise Therapy tips and more.